hbctraining/publication_perfect/lessons/custom_themes.md

+---
+title: "Creating consistent plots with custom themes"
+author: "Mary Piper, Meeta Mistry, Radhika Khetani, Jihe Liu"
+date: "Friday, July 16th, 2021"
+---

+Approximate time: 20 minutes

+## Learning Objectives

+* Explain how to create custom themes to facilitate consistency between plots.

-## Consistent formatting using custom functions
+# Consistent formatting using custom functions

 When publishing, it is helpful to ensure plots have consistent formatting.
 To do this we can create a custom function with our preferences for the theme.
 Remember the structure of a function is: